Shapley-based Data Valuation for LLM Alignment via Sequential Preference Optimization: Sequential Preference Optimization

 and discarding $y$-independent constants that vanish under normalization, we obtain

 This simple result is powerful: for any coalition $S$, the coalition-aligned model $\pi^\star_S$ can be recovered exactly using only the individually aligned models $\{\pi^\star_\ell\}_{\ell \in S}$ and the reference model $\pi_0$.
 No additional optimization or training on the coalition dataset is required.
 In other words, the coalition policy can be obtained purely through algebraic operations on already-trained models.
-This provides a principled and training-free procedure for reconstructing $\pi^\star_S$, and constitutes a formal instance of \emph{language model arithmetic}, where new behaviors emerge from structured combinations of existing LLMs rather than from further fine-tuning.
-This perspective closely aligns with the Language Model Arithmetic philosophy, originally introduced in \cite{dekoninck2024controlled}.
+This provides a principled and training-free procedure for reconstructing $\pi^\star_S$, and constitutes a formal instance of the \emph{language model arithmetic} philosophy originally introduced in \cite{dekoninck2024}, where new behaviors emerge from structured combinations of existing LLMs rather than from further fine-tuning.